-Purchasing an exotic kiln-dried slab has never been this easy
+Purchasing an exotic kiln-dried slab in the US has never been this easy

 Parota & Monkey Pod